luminus-framework/luminus/resources/md/guestbook.md

                         :nrepl-port 7001}}
    :profiles/dev {}
    :profiles/test {}})
 ```

-As you can see the project.clj is simply a Clojure list containing key/value pairs describing different aspects of the application.
+As you can see the `project.clj` file is simply a Clojure list containing key/value pairs describing different aspects of the application.

 The most common task is adding new libraries to the project.
 These libraries are specified using the `:dependencies` vector.
 In order to use a new library in our project we simply have to add its dependency here.